jacksund/simmate/src/simmate/configuration/digitalocean/README.md

 4. Save these and be sure to select "Switch to these settings" at the top to enable them
 5. Jump back to your DigitalOcean dashboard and go to the [Networking tab](https://cloud.digitalocean.com/networking/domains)
 6. The first page here is the Domain view where you should now add your new domain name
+7. Now switch back to our DigitalOcean App (from above) and go to settings
+8. Under "Domains", we want to edit and add